Skip navigation

 Cooperative activity to support housing in Australia has predominantly been around enabling the purchase of individual homes through building societies and credit unions (Patmore 2022).
 This is consistent with Australia’s “particular approach to social welfare (which) meant that for many years wage protection was substituted for an effective housing policy” (Apps 2021).
 As a result, Australia has had a high rate of home ownership with dependence on private rental housing for non-owners.

 Significant investment in rental housing cooperatives occurred in the 1980s and 1990s through the Commonwealth-State Housing Agreement’s (CSHA) Community Housing Program, which had funds tied to housing cooperative development.
 This initiative of the then Minister for Urban Development, the Honorable Tom Uren, established a rental housing coop sector which now makes up the majority of the Australian housing cooperative sector.
-In these coops the properties are usually held by the government or in a common equity pty ltd company and the housing cooperative manages the tenancies.
+In these coops, the properties are usually held by a common equity company owned by the coops, and the housing cooperative manages the tenancies.
 In some cases, the properties are held by the coop, but in all cases, the members have no, or only nominal, equity in the assets.

-The remainder of the housing cooperative sector is housing operated by Aboriginal cooperatives or Aboriginal community-controlled organizations; and private equity housing cooperatives.
-Aboriginal housing makes up over a quarter of the housing coop stock and was largely formed in the 1970s.
-Private equity housing coops are mostly rural and are the smallest sector.
+The remainder of the housing cooperative sector is housing operated by First Nations cooperatives or Aboriginal community-controlled organizations; and private equity housing cooperatives.
+First Nations housing makes up about 10% of the housing coop stock and was largely formed in the 1970s.
+Private equity housing coops are mostly rural and make up about 18% of the co-op housing stock.

 Tied funding for rental housing cooperatives ended in the 1990s and growth since then has been slow.